Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: The limit as tends to 1

 In this section we address the issue of convergence of our problems in the limit when $s$ approaches 1.
 For convenience, we will index here our operators as $\cL_s$.
 Originally, our interest was treating the RFL and SFL operators, where the passage to the limit is relatively simple and produces in the limit a classical problem involving the Laplacian.
 The interesting feature is that we may thus observe how the boundary blow-up disappears in the limit, since the corresponding blow-up exponent goes to zero a $s\to 1$.

 We propose a different writing, since we found interesting to state a list of hypotheses on the general class $\cL_s$ for $s$ near 1 that allow to show convergence of the original problems involving $\cL_s$ to a limit problem as $s\to1$.
-Naturally, we assume that
+Naturally, we require that the aforementioned theory holds true for each $s\in(0,1]$, so we assume

 and we will denote the limit operator by $\cL_1$.
 In our main case of interest $\cL_1 = -\Delta$.
 At the end, we show that these assumptions hold for the RFL and SFL, see Subsection \ref{ss8.5}.